necolas/react-native-web/docs/apis/I18nManager.md

 Allow the application to display in RTL mode.

-static **forceRTL**(allowRTL: bool)
+static **forceRTL**(forceRTL: bool)

 Force the application to display in RTL mode.

-static **setRTL**(allowRTL: bool)
+static **setPreferredLanguageRTL**(isRTL: bool)

-Set the application to display in RTL mode.
-You will need to determine the user's preferred locale and if it is an RTL language.
-(This is best done on the server as it is notoriously inaccurate to deduce client-side.)
+Set the application's preferred writing direction to RTL.
+You will need to determine the user's preferred locale server-side (from HTTP headers) and decide whether it's an RTL language.